Let’s simplify art for kids. Unlock your membership library today!🔑

 What kid doesn’t love water play?
 This is one of my favorite creative activities for kids of all times, because it’s so simple to set up and clean up is easy breezy.

-I present water play in many different ways, but I have just one WARNING: always place a couple of towels or absorbent drop cloths underneath your station to prevent water from going everywhere.
+I present water play in many different ways, but I have just one warning: always place a couple of towels or absorbent drop cloths underneath your station to prevent water from going everywhere.

 I suggest using a big plastic box for the water (no need to add a lot of water, about an inch is more than enough).
-Then bring in some plastic food, little bowls, plastic animals, dolls, brushes, etc. Then add a few drops of shampoo to make some foam and let them wash, wash, wash.
+Then bring in some plastic food, little bowls, plastic animals, dolls, brushes, etc. Then add a few drops of tear-free shampoo to make some foam and let them wash, wash, wash.

 A good tip is placing a couple of extra plastic boxes you may have around the house next to the larger one, so spills are always contained.
 Then kids can work on transferring the water from one box to the other, which is always engaging for younger children.